bienflorencia/MIAU/README.md

 - `metadata/literature_all_references.ods`: an open-source spreadsheet file with literature references (title and DOI or URL) including 4 sheets; `articles_EXCLUDED` articles that did not fulfil our assumptions and were excluded (reasons are reported in the column notes), `articles_DUPLICATED`: articles that were found it the reference lists of other datasets already digitised (e.g. Nagy-Reis et al., 2019), `articles_DIGITISED` articles that were digitised and included in the data, and `articles_TO_PROCESS`: articles that fulfil our assumptions but were not digitised.

 - `metadata/literature_digitised_references.bib`: BibTeX bibliographical database file with the 64 literature references digitised and included in our database.

+## **Extended Data**: the code we used to process the data

+- `sources_species_and_countries.qmd`: an overview of the different sources, carnivore species and countries considered in the study.
+- `presence-absence.qmd`: an overview of the presence-absence records in the database, including the geographic, taxonomic and temporal coverage of the data.
+- `presence-only.qmd`:  an overview of the presence-only records in the database, including the geographic, taxonomic and temporal coverage of the data.
+- `analysis_ready_data.qmd`: a full descriptive code to reproduce the generation of `PO.gpk` (a multi polygon sf file with 2,265 grid cells of 100 x 100 km resolution with counts per species at each time period) and `PA.gpk`(a multi polygon sf file with 565 varying size polygons of presences/absences values for each species, area of the polygon, and sampling effort in days in the temporal period).

 ---